Pulwama: The most audacious attack in recent times

 New Delhi, Dec 14: In one of the most audacious attack in recent times, a Jaish-e-Mohammad suicide bomber rammed his vehicle into a CRPF convoy in Jammu and Kashmir, following which 40 jawans were martyred.

-Officials said tha the suicide bombing was the handiwork of the Jaish-e-Mohammad and officials say that it was timed with the death anniversaries of both Afzal Guru and Maqbool Bhat.
+Officials said that the suicide bombing was the handiwork of the Jaish-e-Mohammad and officials say that it was timed with the death anniversaries of both Afzal Guru and Maqbool Bhat.
 The bomber was identified as Adil Ahmad alias Waqar, a resident of Kashmir.

 He was a resident of Pulwama and he rammed his car into the 55 seater CRPF bus.